Brendon McCullum: Coaching career

-He was appointed as head coach for both Trinbago Knight Riders and Kolkata Knight Riders in August 2019.
-Under his leadership, Trinbago Knight Riders won their 4th CPL title in 2020.
+McCullum was appointed as head coach for both Trinbago Knight Riders and Kolkata Knight Riders in August 2019.
+Under his stewardship, Trinbago won their fourth Caribbean Premier League title in 2020, while Kolkata reached the Indian Premier League final in 2021.

 England

 On 12 May 2022, he was appointed as a head coach of Test format for the England cricket team.
 His first assignment was a 3-Test home series against his home country New Zealand, which got off to a great start as England won the game at Lord's by 5 wickets.
-He then continued to coach the team to a second 5 wicket win at batting-friendly ground Trent Bridge.
-Joe Root's brilliant 176 in the first innings was characterized by McCullum's coaching, as well as the bowling in the second innings, with McCullum advising positions to Ben Stokes, England's captain.
-The series clean sweep was completed with a victory by 7 wickets in the 3rd Test at Headingley.
+He then continued to coach the team to a second 5 wicket win on the batting-friendly Trent Bridge.
+Joe Root's 176 in the first innings was characterised by McCullum's coaching, as well as the bowling in the second innings, with McCullum advising positions to Ben Stokes, England's captain.
+The series clean sweep was completed with a victory by 7 wickets in the Third Test at Headingley.

-This was followed by a win against India at Edgbaston, where England chased down a national record 378 for the loss of only three wickets.
+This was followed by a win against India at Edgbaston, where England chased down a record 378 for the loss of only three wickets.
 The new attacking, positive intention approach, instigated by McCullum and captain Ben Stokes was labelled Bazball by Andrew Miller, the UK editor of ESPNcricinfo, after McCullum's Baz nickname.
 The phrase picked up increasing use across the wider media.

-The South Africa cricket team toured England from July to September 2022 to play three Test matches, three One Day International (ODI) and three Twenty20 International (T20I) matches.
-England won the series win 2-1.
+The South Africa cricket team toured England to play three Test matches in August 2022.
+England won the series win 2–1.

-In winter 2022 during England's tour of Pakistan, he coached England to the first ever whitewash of Pakistan in a home series.
+In the winter of 2022 during England's tour of Pakistan, he coached England to the first ever whitewash of Pakistan in a home series.

+In September 2024, it was announced that in addition to his duties with the Test side, McCullum would take over as coach of the England limited-overs teams in January 2025.
+His contract, which had been due to expire in early 2026, was also extended until the end of the following year, after the World Cup.